-16. FUND DEFICITS
+16. FUND DEFICIT

-At June 30, 2012, the General fund has a fund deficit of \$12,208 and the Detention Center Fund has a deficit fund balance of \$227,497.
-The deficit will be eliminated by reducing expenditures and the sheriff is working with a consultant to increase the number of prisoners to increase revenues.
+At June 30, 2013, the Detention Center Fund has a deficit fund balance of \$196,620.
+The deficit will be eliminated by reducing expenditures and the sheriff is working to increase the number of prisoners to increase revenues.
 REQUIRED SUPPLEMENTARY INFORMATION